-De Blasio has said New York City would not cooperate with ICE, and Gov. Andrew Cuomo urged New Yorkers needing immigration help to contact the New York State New Americans Hotline.
+New York City Mayor Bill de Blasio has said his city would not cooperate with ICE.
+And New York Gov. Andrew Cuomo urged New Yorkers needing immigration help to contact the New York State New Americans Hotline.

 Cuomo released the following statement:

 "There are multiple reports that the Trump Administration will launch its previously announced blitz of ICE raids across the country this Sunday, including here in New York.
 This shameful assault on families across the country will no doubt lead to further separations of children from their parents and 'collateral arrests' by ICE, where individuals with no orders of deportation will be detained.
 This politically motivated directive is despicable and inhumane, and New York will fight it.
 I have asked the state's Liberty Defense Project to be on high alert to assist families in need of legal services.
 I encourage all New Yorkers to be familiar with their rights - especially when confronted by ICE or CBP - and anyone in need of assistance may contact the Liberty Defense Project via the New York State New Americans Hotline at 1-800-566-7636 or email@example.com.
 As I said when the Trump raids were first announced: America's only threat is from within, and while this federal administration governs by fear and division, in New York we know that diversity is our greatest strength and we will do everything in our power to protect our immigrant communities."